Dtanguy/Ultimaker-2-mods/README.md

 #Ultimaker 2 extended Mods

-/!\ The modification i made here are still WIP and unofficial.
+/!\ The modifications i made here are still WIP.
 /!\ Be carefull if you modify your UM2.

 Somes tests, modifications, mods for Ultimaker 2 extended.